Living in Solidarity: from housing struggle to collective action

 Newcastle, like cities across the UK, faces a severe housing crisis.
 Private renters deal with rising rents, poor conditions, and unresponsive landlords.
 Social housing waiting lists grow longer while councils lack resources to enforce basic standards.

-But housing struggles aren't new.
-The 1939 film Tenants in Revolt shows working-class tenants in Stepney organising collectively - refusing unfair rents, supporting each other when landlords retaliated, and winning real improvements through collective action.
+But housing struggles are not new.
+The 1939 film Tenants in Revolt shows working-class tenants in Stepney organising collectively, refusing unfair rents, supporting each other when landlords retaliated, and winning real improvements through collective action.

-Food & Solidarity's housing work builds on this tradition.
-Through our winter workshops, renters and neighbours came together to share experiences and develop collective responses.
+Food & Solidarity's housing organising work in Newcastle builds on this tradition.
+Through our housing workshops, renters and neighbours have come together to share experiences and develop collective responses.
 The Living in Solidarity booklet documents that process.
 The Good Neighbours Toolkit puts it into practice.

-This isn't about volunteering or charity.
-It's about neighbours acting together, sharing responsibility, and building the power to challenge landlords, councils, and the systems that fail people.
+This is not volunteering or charity.
+It is neighbours acting together, sharing responsibility, and building the power to challenge landlords, councils, and the systems that fail people.
+See our campaigns and victories and our solidarity, not charity page for why we work this way.